 The grand jury is a check on the power of the prosecutor, preventing prosecutors from inventing serious charges out of thin air.
 The grand jury's job is to decide whether or not charges should be brought and what those charges should be.
 It does not decide whether the person who may go to trial is guilty or innocent.
 Some prosecutors use the grand jury proceedings as a rehearsal for a real trial, but others see it as just another work task that needs to be completed.

 Grand juries generally have more jury members.
 Some grand juries have as many as 23 members, while trial juries have between 6 and 12 members.

 How Grand Juries Work

-If the grand jury indicts a defendant based on the evidence presented, it returns a "true bill".
+If the grand jury indicts a defendant, it returns a "true bill."
 If the grand jury decides not to indict, it returns a "no bill."
-However, even if a grand jury doesn't indict, the prosecutor can return to the same grand jury and present additional evidence, get a new grand jury, or even file criminal charges regardless.
+The prosecutor can still file criminal charges even if the grand jury returns a "no bill," but can likely only proceed on misdemeanor charges.

 The Preliminary Hearing